 When defeating the boss the Kongs will get a golden key that will allow them to help a giant Kremlin – K. Lumsy – who has been locked up by King K. Rool.
 When using the key to unlock part of his cage, K. Lumsy will jump with joy and cause an earthquake that will open the following world.
 When reaching the entrance to another world, the player will use the Golden Bananas to finally gain entrance to a new area.

-The worlds are filled with different challenges that will make you use all of the Kongs' many abilities.
-Some mini-games can also be found within each world, the reward you get for beating them is usually a Golden Banana.
+The worlds are filled with different challenges that will make use of all of the Kongs' many abilities.
+Some mini-games can also be found within each world, the reward earned for beating them is usually a Golden Banana.

 On their adventure, the players are aided by other famous members of the Kong family such as Funky (who provides guns for all the five Kongs), Candy (who teaches them how to play different instruments), and Cranky (who will give potions that will make the Kongs learn new moves).